Health & Safety

 Emergencies & Injuries

-Coaches are required to have an updated CPR/AED Certification.
-In the event of a life-threatening condition or serious injury when an ambulance has to be called, the athlete will only be taken to the closest hospital (Pamela Youde in Chai Wan).
-In the event of a non-urgent injury that is not considered urgent, the parent will be contacted, and Adventist Hospital is the default provider - unless they communicate another preference.
-APAC rules require the host school to have a qualified professional on site at all times when competition is taking place.
+Coaches are required to maintain a current CPR/AED Certification.
+In the event of a life-threatening condition or serious injury, when an ambulance has to be called, the athlete will only be taken to the closest hospital (Pamela Youde in Chai Wan).
+In the event of an injury that is not considered urgent, the parent will be contacted, and Adventist Hospital is in general the default provider — unless they communicate another preference.
 The AT is the primary provider for determining student-athlete clearance and play status following injury.
 Please directly communicate any significant injuries to the HKIS AT (Jared Maisel) and encourage student-athletes to arrange appointments for issues that cause participation issues.
 Many treatment and rehabilitative resources are available onsite.

 Weather Policies